 This Quality, Health Safety & Environment Code (QHSE Code) was developed by TQCS International Pty Ltd (TQCSI).
-TQCSI is accredited by the Joint Accreditation System of Australia and New Zealand (JAS-ANZ) as a certification body for auditing and certifying businesses to management systems based on various international standards.
+TQCSI is accredited by the Joint Accreditation System of Australia and New Zealand (JASANZ) as a certification body for auditing and certifying organisations to management systems based on various international standards.

-This Code is intended to be used as a guide for businesses who are implementing a management system to address quality, workplace safety and/or environmental issues.
-The Code is not intended as a replacement for ISO 9001 (quality management), AS 4801 or OHSAS 18001 (WHS/OHS management), or ISO 14001 (environmental management).
-Rather, it is based on those international standards and is designed to fill a void for those smaller businesses who wish to meet pre-qualification requirements but have no current requirement for certification to the international standards or who do not have the resources to implement them.
-However, as businesses grow, the Code is designed for relevant management systems to be easily developed to meet the requirements of the international standards.
+This Code is intended to be used as a guide for organisations who are implementing a management system to address quality, workplace safety and/or environmental issues.
+The Code is not intended as a replacement for ISO 9001 (quality management), ISO 45001 (WHS/OHS management) or ISO 14001 (environmental management).
+Rather, it is based on those international standards and is designed to fill a void for those smaller organisations who wish to meet pre-qualification requirements but have no current requirement for certification to the international standards or who do not have the resources to implement them.
+However, as organisations grow, the Code is designed for relevant management systems to be easily developed to meet the requirements of the international standards.